Your Ultimate Interview Advice for Wharton

 Show your aptitude for thriving in a global environment

 Showing global awareness isn’t necessarily about the number of stamps on your passport.
-Instead, it’s about showing that you thrive in new and unfamiliar environments.
-Also, it shows you can successfully navigate the challenges of competing in a global marketplace.
+Instead, it’s about conveying that you thrive in unfamiliar environments and can navigate the challenges of competing in a global marketplace.

 If your career goals transcend borders, share your planned career path.
-Also, provide examples of challenges and successes if you have experience working with global teams.
+If you have experience working with global teams, provide examples of challenges and successes.
 Above all, an honest curiosity and willingness to learn about other cultures and countries will go a long way.

 Ultimately, you shouldn’t consider interviews for Wharton or any other top business school as just another hurdle standing in the way of your MBA.
 Instead, realize this is how the admissions committee tries to get to know you better.

 The interview allows you to connect the dots of your narrative and tell your story in your unique voice.
-Emphasizing your strengths and experiences as they relate to qualities important to each school’s learning community will help show how you’ll fit in and be a contributing member and, indeed, an asset to that school’s learning community.
+Emphasizing your strengths and experiences as they relate to qualities important to each school’s learning community will help demonstrate how you’ll fit in, be a contributing member, and, indeed, an asset to that school’s learning community.

 As another Wharton MBA stressed:

 Now that you’ve seen our interview advice for Wharton, it’s time to start practicing!
 Recruit a friend or family member to conduct mock interviews with you.
-Or, contact us to learn more about our group interview prep services.
+You can also contact us to learn more about our group interview prep services.

 If you’re prepared to work well with a team, emphasize innovation in your approach, and share your global perspective, you could find yourself on the positive side of Wharton’s competitive interview and application process.